zacnees3/getting-started-with-github-copilot/.github/steps/2-first-introduction.md

 ## Step 2: Getting work done with Copilot

-In the previous step, GitHub Copilot was able to helped us onboard to the project.
+In the previous step, GitHub Copilot was able to help us onboard to the project.
 That alone is a huge time saver, but now let's get some work done!

 We recently learned there is a bug where students are registering for the same activities twice.
 That simply isn't acceptable, so let's get it fixed!